Versent/unicreds/README.md

 ```
 aws --region ap-southeast-2 --profile [yourawsprofile] kms create-key --query 'KeyMetadata.KeyId'
 ```
+**Note:** You will also need to assign permission to users other than the root account to access and use the key see [How to Help Protect Sensitive Data with AWS KMS](https://blogs.aws.amazon.com/security/post/Tx79IILINW04DC/How-to-Help-Protect-Sensitive-Data-with-AWS-KMS).
 2. Assign the `credstash` alias to the key using the key id printed when you created the KMS key.
 ```
-aws --region ap-southeast-2 --profile [yourawsprofile] kms create-alias --alias-name 'alias/credstash' --target-key-id "arn:aws:kms:ap-southeast-2:xxxx:key/xxxx-xxxx-xxxx-xxxx-xxxx"
+aws --region ap-southeast-2 --profile [yourawsprofile] kms create-alias --alias-name 'alias/credstash' --target-key-id "xxxx-xxxx-xxxx-xxxx-xxxx"
 ```
 3. Run unicreds setup to create the dynamodb table in your region, ensure you have your credentials configured using the [awscli](https://aws.amazon.com/cli/).
 ```
 unicreds setup --region ap-southeast-2 --profile [yourawsprofile]
 ```
-NOTE: It is really important to tune DynamoDB to your read and write requirements if your using unicreds with automation!
+**Note:** It is really important to tune DynamoDB to your read and write requirements if your using unicreds with automation!

 # usage